Predicting Inflation with Recurrent Neural Networks: Econometric framework

+This is the plain fully connected feed-forward (FF) network.
+It consists of a potentially large number of simple elements (nodes) that are organized into layers: (i) a first layer that receives the raw input information, (ii) a final layer that corresponds to the network predictions, and (iii) hidden layers that lie in between, processing information in one direction, from the first to the last layer.
+Figure \ref{fig:ff} provides a schematic representation.
+Each node in a given layer receives a linear combination of the outputs $a$ from the previous layer in the network, $a'w+b$, where $w$ and $b$ are parameters, and returns a nonlinear transformation of it, $\sigma(a'w+b)$.
+The estimation of the model consists of learning the parameters in the network, also known as weights, using gradient descent (details in Appendix \ref{app:estimation}).

+I consider using the rectified linear unit (ReLu), $z \mapsto max\{0,z\}$, as the nonlinear transformation applied at each node, following modern practices in deep learning.
+Recent works on deep neural networks (networks with a large number hidden layers) establish formal results on the statistical properties of ReLu-based networks and derive faster rates of convergence compared to networks using sigmoid-based functions (\citealp{schmidt}; \citealp{farrell}).
+These works follow the enormous success of ReLu-based deep nets in prediction tasks which are now becoming the state of the art in many contexts.

-Formally, consider a feed-forward neural network with $Q$ hidden layers.
-Let $x_t$ be the predictor set, and $a_t^i \in \mathbb{R}^{n \times 1}$ be the hidden layer vectors containing $n$ nodes each, for $i=1,2,...,Q$.\footnote{The restriction that each layer must contain the same $n$ number of nodes is imposed for simplification purposes but could be relaxed, in which case the layer-specific number of nodes $n$ would be selected via grid search.} The feed-forward model takes the form
+More formally, consider a feed-forward neural network with $q+1$ layers in total.
+Let $a_i$ be the hidden layer containing $n$ nodes, for $i=2,...,q$.\footnote{The restriction that each layer must contain the same $n$ number of nodes is imposed for simplification.} The feed-forward model takes the form